DalerAsrorov/melodyclash/README.md

 the iTunes API, it will provide the required name and release date, and then given the name of the album, I have another function call to Spotify API to get the track previews of the required album.
 There are many other instances where APIs communicate to each other to get specific type of information (songs, artists, albums, media content, events).

+## Unit Testing

+The tests were successfully deployed to Travis CL.
+The results are shown here: https://travis-ci.org/DalerAsrorov/melodyclash